 The look: between vintage and modern

-From traditional to modern, and from classic back to a vintage aesthetic, the pleated trouser look envisioned this season leaves plenty of room for interpretation.
-If some of the styles and cuts are easier to pull off, the runways didn’t fell short on extreme examples as well, ones that aren’t particularly flattering nor wearable.
+From traditional to modern, and from classic back to a vintage aesthetic, the pleated trouser look envisioned for this season leaves plenty of room for interpretation.
+If some of the styles and cuts are easier to pull off, the runways didn’t fall short on extreme examples as well, ones that aren’t particularly flattering or wearable.
 Unless of course, you see yourself as a fashion-forward kind of guy, up for the challenge.

 If you’re looking to add a trendy quality to your business outfits, a pair of pleat front pants might just work.
 Be careful not to overstep the boundaries by keeping away from drop crotches, exaggerated high waists or loose tailoring.
 Pursue a clean, slim silhouette instead and focus on neutral colors and classic fabrics.
-Balance the pants with slick button-downs, lightweight or silk satin bomber jackets and don’t give up on the tie.
-As ultimate accessories, opt for a cool, oversized carry-all and a pair of sunglasses.
+Balance the pants with slick button-downs, sharp blazers and don’t give up on the tie.
+Finish your look with a leather pouch and a complementary waistcoat.

 If you’re looking for a light take on the trend, in order to appear modern but still elegant, search for pants featuring very subtle pleats, which often result in a very flat front.
 They are the easiest to pull off and can look effortless with the right styling.
-For a casual meeting or for a relaxing activity, pair the pants to a tucked shirt and sweater combo, add a pair of loafers and a quirky pair of sunglasses.
+For a casual meeting or for a relaxing activity, pair the pants to a cool sweater featuring interesting detailing, to which you can add a pair of sleek boots and an oversized bag.

-Pleat front pants on the runway at Giorgio Armani S/S ’13
+Pleat front pants at McQ Alexander McQueen F/W ’13

 Pleated pants for men: picture inspiration

-You’ve seen some of the styles the spring 2013 runways had to offer – be they flattering or not quite so much.
+You’ve seen some of the styles the fall 2013 runways had to offer – be they flattering or not quite so much.
 If you want more styling inspiration and more examples to help you decide for yourself whether pleated trousers are for you, head to the gallery above.
-There you’ll find more pictures of how pleated pants were presented for spring.
+There you’ll find more pictures of how pleated pants were presented for fall.